tech-srl/code2seq/README.md

 ### Step 0: Cloning this repository
 ```
 git clone https://github.com/tech-srl/code2seq
-cd code2vec
+cd code2seq
 ```

 ### Step 1: Creating a new dataset from Java sources
-To have a preprocessed dataset to train a network on, you can either download our preprocessed dataset, or create a new dataset of your own.
+To obtain a preprocessed dataset to train a network on, you can either download our preprocessed dataset, or create a new dataset from Java source files.

-#### Download our preprocessed dataset Java-large dataset (~15M examples, compressed: 6.3G, extracted 32G)
+#### Download our preprocessed dataset Java-large dataset (~15M examples, compressed: 6.3G, extracted 32G) TODO
 ```
 wget https://s3.amazonaws.com/code2vec/data/java14m_data.tar.gz
 tar -xvzf java14m_data.tar.gz